 - Catch a show at Vermont Comedy Club or at the Flynn Theater

 Montpelier is not just the capital city of Vermont; it is the smallest capital city in the United States.
 Partly due to its small size, Montpelier is considered one of the most affordable locations in the state.
-There are still a surprising number of trendy shops, upscale boutiques, art galleries and a few famed restaurants that draw out-of-towners.
+There are still a surprising number of upscale boutiques, art galleries and a few famed restaurants that draw out-of-towners.

 Enjoy fresh maple syrup at Morse Farm Maple Sugarworks, take a stroll in Hubbard Park, to see the historic observation tower there, or dine at Kismet Kitchen a true upscale dining experience.